andydevs/blog/_posts/2017-02-06-general-2-is-out.markdown

 Well that took forever!

 Yes!
 General 2.0 is finally on RubyGems.
-Here's a summary of the new Features:
+Here's a summary of the new features:

 ## General IO PrePartials!